-- You can use the Scratch editor to paint a new picture or add text by clicking on the image of a star with a paintbrush next to the words "New sprite."
+- You can use the Scratch editor to paint a new picture or add text by clicking on the image of a cat with a plus sign and click on the paintbrush.

-- You can import pictures into the Scratch program from your computer or a file within Scratch by clicking on the image of a star with a folder next to the words "New sprite."
+- You can import pictures into the Scratch program from your computer by clicking on the upload file icon.

-- You can have the Scratch program pick a random sprite for you by clicking on the image of a star with a question mark next to the words "New sprite."
+- You can have the Scratch program pick a random sprite for you by clicking on the star icon.

-- To add a sprite, click on one of the "New Sprite" buttons.
+- To add a sprite, click on one of the "Choose a Sprite" buttons.
 It's a good idea to give each sprite a descriptive name.
-See Figure 8, below, for directions on where to enter sprite names.
+See Figure 7 below for directions on where to enter sprite names.

 Figure 7.
 Click on Costumes to edit your sprites.
 You can name them using the text box, shown here with the red circle around it.